LefferTrochez/Sim2Real-Control-Framework-for-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 ## Representative Example: Ankle Motion

-This repository includes a representative ankle-motion example used to validate the Sim2Real workflow in a simple and clear way.

-In this example, a standard ankle motion command is first tested in MuJoCo and then executed on the real Unitree G1 through the same framework structure.
-The goal is to show that the same high-level workflow can be reused across simulation and real-robot execution without changing the overall organization of the framework.
+This repository includes a standard ankle-motion command task example used to validate the Sim2Real workflow in a simple and clear way.
+In this example, the goal is to show that the same high-level workflow can be reused across simulation and real-robot execution without changing the overall organization of the framework.
+This also highlights the simplicity and modularity of the framework from a block-based perspective, where new control implementations can be tested through a straightforward procedure: select the execution mode, update the model, and run it.

 https://github.com/user-attachments/assets/04d95202-4c3e-444c-940a-4de99ef791b5